Lusia Harris: Professional career

 In the seventh round of the 1977 NBA draft, the New Orleans Jazz selected Harris with the 137th pick overall.
 She became the second woman ever drafted by an NBA team, after Denise Long, who was selected by the San Francisco Warriors in the 1969 draft.
 However, the league voided the Warriors' selection, thus Harris became the first and only woman ever officially drafted.
 Harris did not express an interest to play in the NBA and declined to try out for the Jazz.
 It was later revealed that she was pregnant at the time, which made her unable to attend the Jazz's training camp.
 She was selected ahead of 33 male players, including the Jazz's eighth round selection, Dave Speicher from the University of Toledo.

 Harris never played in the NBA or any other men's basketball league but played professional basketball briefly in the 1979–80 season with the Houston Angels of the Women's Professional Basketball League (WBL).
 She was initially picked as the number one free agent by the Angels in 1978, the league's inaugural season.

 Personal life and death

 Harris graduated from Delta State University with a bachelor's degree in health, physical education and recreation in 1977.
 After graduation, she worked for Delta State as an admissions counselor and assistant basketball coach.
 She earned a master's degree in education from Delta State in 1984.
-After leaving the assistant coaching post in Delta State, she served as the head coach at Texas Southern University in Houston for two years.
+After leaving the assistant coaching post at Delta State, she served as the head coach at Texas Southern University in Houston for two years.
 She then returned to her native Mississippi where she worked as a high school teacher and coach at her alma mater Amanda Elzy High School in Greenwood, at the Greenville Public School District, and at Ruleville Central High School.